 Finder makes money from featured partners, but editorial opinions are our own.
 Advertiser disclosure

-Save with the best personal loans for multiple credit types, debt consolidation, young professionals and overall lower interest rates.
+Save money with the best personal loans for borrowers with a range of credit scores and competitive rates.

-A personal loan is money you borrow to cover a large, one-time expense and repay with interest in monthly installments.
-Compared to credit cards, it can be a cheaper way to finance a big project like a home improvement or to consolidate debt.
+A personal loan is money you borrow to cover a large, one-time expense and repay with interest in equal monthly installments.
+Compared to credit cards, it can be a cheaper way to finance a big project, like making a home improvement or consolidating debt.

-While rates on personal loans typically range from 6% to 35.99%, the average personal loan interest rate is 12.35% as we near July.
-Some lenders also charge origination fees which can push up the APR, but if you have very good to excellent credit, you shouldn’t have to pay these.
+While personal loan rates typically range from 5.99% to 35.99%, the average interest rate for a 24-month personal loan is 11.65% as of November 2025, according to the latest data from the Federal Reserve.
+Some lenders also charge origination fees, which can push up the APR, but if you have very good to excellent credit, you shouldn’t have to pay these.

 The lenders in this list offer some of the most competitive rates and terms available today, with options for all credit types.